cockroachdb/docs/src/current/v23.2/live-migration-service.md

 `shadowMode: sync` writes to both databases.

 - The LMS sends application requests to the source of truth and the target database, and waits for each to respond.
-- Results from the source of truth are returned to the application.
+- Query results from the source of truth are returned to the application.
-- Results from the non-source of truth are discarded.
+- Query results from the non-source of truth are discarded.

+{% comment %}
 You can use this mode to perform an [immediate cutover](#immediate-cutover).
+{% endcomment %}

 ### `strict-sync`